GlassBox

 Background images and file size

 An adequate background is essential for the visual effect of a GlassBox object.
-I use for this demo website eight big JPEG images (1600x1200 pixel) - for each 'page' one.
-The result: long loading time (for the user), high traffic and costs per user (for the owner of the website) and - last but not least - needless burden for the Nature (carbon dioxide (CO2) emissions and resource consumption).
+This demo website uses eight big JPEG images (1600x1200 pixel) - for each 'page' one.
+This results in long loading time for the user, high traffic and costs per user for the owner of the website and - last but not least - needless burden for the Nature (carbon dioxide (CO2) emissions and resource consumption).
 Bad!

-This is not a problem, if you use GlassBox as a 'Lightbox' or 'Flashnotice' tool (normally no need to use special background images).
-The size of the 'light' package (compressed script and default skin images) amounts under 25 kb.
+To avoid this, simply use GlassBox as a 'Lightbox' or 'Flashnotice' tool (typically no need to use special background images).
+The size of the 'light' package (compressed script and default skin images) results in a weight under 25 kb.
 But if you plan to work with fullscreen images - use all possibilities to reduce the data volume: Reduce the number of colors in GIF images, reduce the JPG quality down to 40%, try different blur filter, ..

 Be creative!